Skip to main content

 Pyongyang Naengmyeon

-The most famous North Korean dish - cold buckwheat noodles served in chilled broth with sliced meat, vegetables, and half a boiled egg.
-Particularly popular in summer.
-The noodles are made fresh and served in a light, tangy broth that is less spicy than South Korean versions.
+North Korea's signature dish: cold buckwheat noodles in chilled broth, topped with sliced meat, vegetables, and half a boiled egg.
+People eat it most in summer.
+The noodles are made fresh, and the broth runs light and tangy, with less heat than the South Korean version.

 Hamheung Naengmyeon